 Malls are also an ideal place to escape bad weather when you have young children.
 Malls are stroller-friendly and generally include free play spaces for kids.
 Treat the kids to lunch out, or pack your own treats for a free indoor outing.

 Indoor Activities in Northern VA with a Fee

 Stephen F. Udvar-Hazy Center

-The National Air and Space Museum Stephen F. Udvar-Hazy Center is one of the best places to visit in Virginia in winter.
+The National Air and Space Museum Stephen F. Udvar-Hazy Center is one of the best places to visit in Northern Virginia.
 The museum houses a stunning collection of artifacts too large for the DC Air and Space Museum, including a Space Shuttle, Concorde, Stealth Bomber, and other historic aircraft.
 Admission to the museum is free, but parking is $15.
 The Udvar-Hazy Center is one of Northern Virginia’s hidden gems and a fantastic destination to wow out-of-town guests.